Song of Freedom

+Song of Freedom is a 1936 British musical drama film directed by J. Elder Wills and starring Paul Robeson, Elisabeth Welch, Esme Percy and Robert Adams.
+It was written by Ingram D'Abbes and Fenn Hill Sherie based on a story by Claude Wallace and Dorothy Holloway.
+It is an early feature produced by Hammer Film Productions.

-Robeson plays Zinga, a black dockworker in England with a great bass-baritone singing voice.
+John Zinga is a black dockworker in England with a great bass-baritone singing voice.
 He is discovered by an opera impresario and becomes an international star.
 Yet he feels alienated from his African past, and out of place in England.
-By chance, he is informed that an ancestral medallion he wears proves his lineage to African kings, and he leaves fame and fortune behind to take his rightful place of royalty.
+By chance, he is informed that an ancestral medallion he wears proves his lineage to African kings, and he leaves fame and fortune behind to take his rightful place as royalty.
 Reunited with his people, he plans to improve their lives by combining Western technology with the best of African tradition.

-Although the film was not a success in the US, it was notably chosen in 1950 to open the convention of Ghana's Convention People's Party.
-The ceremonies were presided over by the future first prime minister of independent Ghana, Kwame Nkrumah, Robeson's friend from his London years.
+Although unsuccessful in the US, it was notably chosen in 1950 to open the convention of Ghana's Convention People's Party.
+The ceremonies were presided over by future first Prime Minister of independent Ghana, Kwame Nkrumah, Robeson's friend from his London years.